kocheick/website/docs/reference/koin-core/context-isolation.md

 }
 ```

-You will have to keep your `myApp` instance avilable in your library and pass it to your custom KoinComponent implementation:
+You will have to keep your `myApp` instance available in your library and pass it to your custom KoinComponent implementation:

 ```kotlin
 // Get a Context for your Koin instance